prajaktakoli/obsidian/Goals 2026/Goals 2026.md

 - Health
-	- Reduce weight to 50kg until Feb end
+	- Reduce weight to 52kg until March 10
 	- Continue with yoga for atleast 4 days a week
 	- No sugar
 	- Kid planning until March 2026